-When you think of formal dining chairs, chances are good that the first thing that comes to mind is a very traditional upholstered chair.
+When you think of formal dining chairs, the first thing that comes to mind is probably a traditional upholstered chair.
 But while iconic antique chairs with all their bells and whistles are certainly a great way to create that elevated, formal feel, these days they’re far from the only option.
 Even ignoring chairs made entirely of wood, metal, or plastic, there are a plethora of different qualities that make a dining chair feel more or less formal, and more or less traditional.

 High-Backed, Traditional Dining Chairs (That Are Heavy On The Detail Work)

 The most iconic formal dining chairs are typically the most intricate; with fine fabric upholstery, shaped backs, carved wood legs and accents, button tufting, and nailhead finishing.
 These chairs are also quite large, with tall, wide backs that set them apart from more casual kitchen dining chairs.
 Any one of these qualities can make just about any chair feel more formal; the more you pile on, the more traditional the look will feel as well.

 Shop Dining Chairs:

 Keep in mind, though, that size matters.
 Smaller dining chairs that have really intricate woodwork and antique-inspired shapes and detailing are becoming quite popular now as pairs for a more relaxed farmhouse style.
 And one of the big keys here is that the chairs themselves are smaller.
 Showing off more wood, combined with the more compact shaped backs makes these chairs much less imposing.
 Pair that with the fact that they’re typically upholstered with a rough textile fabric rather than an expensive brocade?
 Despite all the traditional accouterments, these dining chairs have a casual (though still elegant) feel that more sizeable chairs lack.